 Content does not only have to be all one type; get creative, hold competitions and surveys, ask your customers to get involved and send their feedback — you can have fun with this.

-Look over your shoulder and take a look at what others are doing.
+- Do competitor analysis - Look over your shoulder and take a look at what others are doing.
 Using tools or software such as Bing Webmaster Tools or Advanced Link Manager will give you a useful insight into who is linking to you or your competitor’s site.
 Go through the links to identify directories and sites that link to your competitors.
 Contact them yourself to add your site to the directory, and so on.